dashpay/platform-tutorials/README.md

 [Contracts And Documents tutorials](./2-Contracts-and-Documents/) next.
 They align with the tutorials section found on the [documentation site](https://dashplatform.readme.io/docs/tutorials-introduction).
+Many client configuration options are included as comments in [`setupDashClient.js`](./setupDashClient.js) if more advanced configuration is required.

 After [creating an identity](./1-Identities-and-Names/identity-register.js), set the `IDENTITY_ID` value in your `.env` file to your new identity ID.
 After